Leveraging Kubernetes and OpenShift for automated performance tests (part 1)

 When reporting on test results, it is handy to have two levels.
-A simplistic one, which only tells whether the test passed or failed with a high-level view of trends, and a second level, which can leverage the observability and provides valuable information for troubleshooting performance issues or degradation.
-It is critical to see in a few minutes how the application has performed during tests.
+A simplistic one, which only tells whether the test passed or failed with a high-level view of trends, and a second level, which can leverage observability and provides valuable information for troubleshooting performance issues or degradation.
+It is critical to see in a few minutes how the application performed during tests.
 If it takes too long for the analysis, the team won’t look at the results on a regular basis.
 When we talk about performance, we usually look at three aspects:

 - Resource (RAM, CPU, etc.) consumption